Want to Get Free Airport Lounge Access for a Plus-One? Here’s How.

 Takeaways

 Airport lounge access typically costs a pretty penny, but some premium credit cards are practically giving it away to additional cardholders.
-The equivalent of a credit card’s Priority Pass Select membership is $469 annually.
-Access to American Express’s lounge portfolio (Centurion Lounges, Delta Sky Clubs, and Priority Pass membership) is worth even more, and a new price for additional cardholders reflects that.
+If paid outright, Priority Pass Select membership, the tier offered through Capital One Venture X Rewards Credit Card, Chase Sapphire Reserve, and The Platinum Card from American Express, is $469 annually with a fee of $35 per guest per visit.
+Access to American Express’s full lounge portfolio (Centurion Lounges, Delta Sky Clubs, plus Priority Pass membership) is worth even more.
 The Capital One Venture X Rewards Credit Card is the only premium travel credit card that allows additional cardholders at no cost—and we aren’t sure how long this exceptional, fee-free perk will remain.

 Suffice to say, for the family, close friends, or work team that travels—and sometimes does so separately—it makes financial sense for everyone to come together for card membership.
 Appoint a primary account holder and decide on additional cardholders to maximize snazzy travel benefits at minimum cost.